pjjanas/gcluster-janas/README.md

 # gcluster-janas
-Repository for a university based project on galaxy clustering for which the code was developed by Pawel Janas with the help of Professor Coles at Maynooth University, Ireland 2022.
+Repository for a university based project on galaxy clustering for which the code was developed by Pawel Janas with the help of Prof. Peter Coles at Maynooth University, Ireland 2022.

 # Introduction
 Welcome to `janas-gcluster`!
 The programs found in this repositary simulate galaxy distributions in a simple cubic geometry and run specific analysis algorithms on them such as the two-point correlation function.
 I created this repository as a placeholder for my project based code/files for a project I completed with Maynooth University as part of their SPUR program.
 In this README document, I will outline the basics of using my code, specific function/variable names and ways to improve my code for future use.